 While celebrating the day is a happy occasion in most countries, it is banned in Saudi Arabia.
-On February 14, everything associated with Valentine's Day is off-limits, including exchanging greeting cards, eating chocolate, giving flowers and even the wearing anything that is red.
+On February 14, everything associated with Valentine's Day is off-limits, including exchanging greeting cards, eating chocolate, giving flowers, and even wearing anything that is red.

 Valentine's Day Traditions

-Giving cards is not reserved just for lovers.
+Giving cards are not reserved just for lovers.
 They are given to teachers, children, mothers, wives, sweethearts, and even pets.
 It is estimated that women buy 85 percent of all Valentine's Day cards.
 In recent years, cards are sent online.
-This doesn't make the greeting card store very happy.
+This doesn't make the greeting card stores very happy.

-About $1.7 billion is spent on candy because every year more than 36 million heart-shaped boxes of chocolate are sold.
+About $1.7 billion is spent on candy because more than 36 million heart-shaped boxes of chocolate are sold every year.
 Most of them are bought by men.
 The average man spends $130 on candy, cards, flowers, jewelry, perfume, and dates.
 That’s more than double what women are known to spend.